cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-2/hibernating.md

 weight: 6
 ---

 The [CloudBees CI hibernation for Managed Controllers](https://docs.cloudbees.com/docs/cloudbees-core/latest/cloud-admin-guide/managing-masters#_hibernation_in_managed_masters) feature takes advantage of running CloudBees CI on Kubernetes by automatically shutting down or hibernating CloudBees CI managed controller after a specified amount of time of inactivity.
-This feature will also automatically un-hibernate a ***managed controller*** for certain events such as GitHub webhooks.
+This feature will also automatically launch a ***managed controller*** for certain events such as GitHub webhooks.

 ## Configure Hibernation
-Hibernation for CloudBees CI managed controller is managed at the global Jenkins configuration level and was configured in the `jenkins.yaml` file in the CloudBees CI CasC lab.
+Hibernation is managed at the global Jenkins configuration level and is configured in the `jenkins.yaml` file in the CloudBees CI CasC lab.

 ## Hibernation Proxy for Webhooks